GimelStudio/design-documents/datatypes.md

 # Node properties

+A node property represents either a node socket or widgets in the Properties Panel.

 ## IMAGE
-An RGBA Image object which is a container for a numpy array
+An RGBA Image object which is a container for a numpy array, or a binding to another node
 - ``Image()``
 - Yellow
 - FilePicker